 The sequence for a Brief Communication is Title page (including a running head), Abstract and Key words, Text, Acknowledgements, References, and Figure Legends.
 Tables and Figures are as additional files.
 All sections except the text are in the form described for original papers.

 Text: The text is written without a heading and without sections, such as Introduction, Materials and Methods, Results, and Discussion, and without extra spacing between paragraphs.
+References should be less than 20.

 LETTERS TO THE EDITOR